Iran says gas flows to Turkey resume after being cut on Thursday | Headlines

 Iran says gas flows to Turkey resume after being cut on Thursday

-Sector officials in Turkey said on Thursday that Iran had cut gas flows for up to 10 days due to a technical failure, prompting Turkish authorities to order gas-fuelled power plants to cut gas use by 40%.
 "The brief pause in the gas exports to Turkey was due to the pressure-boosting station in Turkey needing to make adjustments to receive the gas after a fall in pressure," SHANA said, without elaborating.
-Turkey is almost fully dependent on imported gas from Russia, Azerbaijan and Iran.
+"While it has to supply 28 million cubic metres of gas per day, Iran has been sending around 2-3 million cubic metres of gas and at low pressure", a sector official on the Turkish side told Reuters on Friday.

 - Country: